-Kern Supervisors back off vaping and smoking ban
+Kern supervisors back off vaping and smoking ban

 Instead, the county will move forward with strengthening its existing ordinance, potentially increasing penalties for shops that sell tobacco and vaping products to minors.

-Supervisors convened at Tuesday’s meeting in part to address a rash of vaping-related injuries that have occurred over the past several months.
-A large group of shop owners and e-cigarette users attended the meeting in an attempt to stop Supervisors from doing anything they would term as an overreaction to the hospitalizations.
+Supervisors convened at the Nov.
+5 meeting in part to address a rash of vaping-related injuries that have occurred over the past several months.
+A large group of shop owners and e-cigarette users attended the meeting in an attempt to stop supervisors from doing anything they would term as an overreaction to the hospitalizations.

 In the midst of injuries, the Health Department reported that smoking claims the lives of 480,000 Americans each year and is the leading preventable cause of death.